5/14/2024

 Acting CEO

-Yeah, the budget it's something that we communicated during the capital markets day.
-So it's within that middle market AA range which we communicated as between 20 and 30, so average of 25.
-You know of course as we go into more planning we'll have additional details regarding what the overall budget could be.
-I will say it's a little too early for that given where we are.
-So for now I think the estimation around 25 million US development budget is a reasonable estimate.
+Yeah, the budget, it's something that we communicated during the Capital Markets Day.
+So it's within that middle market AA range, which we communicated as between 20 and 30, so average of 25.
+Of course, as we go into more planning, we'll have additional details regarding what the overall budget could be.
+I would say it's a little too early for that. given where we are.
+So for now, I think the estimation around $25 million US development budget is a reasonable estimate.

 speaker